axondeepseg/axondeepseg/docs_source/source/documentation.rst

 * **v**: (optional) verbosity level.
 Default 0.

     * 0 displays only a progress bar indicating the advancement of the segmentations.
+    * 1 displays additionally the path of the image that was just segmented.
-    * 2 displays information about the current step of the segmentation of the current acquisition.
+    * 2 displays additionally information about the current step of the segmentation of the current acquisition.

 * **o**: (optional) overlap value.
 Number of pixel to use when overlapping predictions.
 The higher, the more time the segmentation will take.
 Default 25.